-Total net assets increased 2.27%.
-This was primarily the result of realized operating revenues being in excess of administrative costs and costs of providing services.
+Total net position increased 6.59%.
+This was primarily the result of the 3.5 million dollar increase in operating revenue.
+Realized operating revenues of \$9,589,780 were in excess of administrative and cost of providing services of \$6,524,618.

-Changes in the Authority's net assets can be determined by reviewing the following condensed Statement of Revenue, Expenses and Changes in Net Assets for the year.
+Changes in the Authority's net position can be determined by reviewing the following condensed Statement of Revenue, Expenses and Changes in Net Position for the year.

-Table II Statement of Revenue, Expenses and Changes in Net Assets
+Table II Statement of Revenue, Expenses and Changes in Net Position